Wreck and salvage laws, the role of the Receiver of the Wreck, wreck owners and salvors and how to report wreck material.

 - S.245 - taking undeclared wreck from UK waters into a foreign port and selling it carries a maximum of five years’ imprisonment on indictment

 - S.246 (1) - boarding a vessel in distress without permission of master carries a £1,000 fine on summary conviction

 - S.246 (3) - impeding or hindering attempts to save a vessel, concealing any wreck, defacing or obliterating any mark, and wrongfully carrying away or removing any wreck carries a £2,500 fine on summary conviction

 Time limit for declaring recovered wreck material

-The Receiver considers that 28 days is a reasonable time for a finder to declare wreck by completing and submitting a Report of Wreck and Salvage Form.
-Download Report of Wreck and Salvage Form from the MCA website (PDF, 174KB).
+The Receiver considers that 28 days is a reasonable time for a finder to declare wreck by completing and submitting a Report of wreck and salvage form.

 If you recover wreck material and require more time to declare it, you can apply to the Receiver in writing, giving details of the reasons why.

 However, if a find is not registered within 28 days, or a request for an extension is considered unreasonable, the Receiver may, without further notification, commence proceedings under section 236(2).